mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 ## Introduction

-In the rapidly evolving world of e-commerce, the efficiency of customer support can significantly impact a company's reputation.
+In the competitive world of e-commerce, efficient customer support is crucial for a company's reputation and customer retention.
+Our recent project involved deploying a cost-effective AI solution to improve this efficiency.
 Our recent project involved deploying a SearchAI Retrieval-Augmented Generation (RAG) solution for a client.
 This solution uses advanced language models to understand customer questions and provide relevant answers from our vast knowledge base.
 This cutting-edge technology allowed our customer service agents to deliver timely and precise responses, significantly improving the overall customer experience.

 ## Initial Implementation

 To give you a better understanding of our initial setup, let me walk you through the process.
 Whenever a customer asked a question, the SearchAI system would automatically retrieve the most relevant answers from our pre-existing knowledge base.
 This knowledge base consisted of articles and documents that were segmented into smaller chunks of information, called HTML chunks.
-These HTML chunks were then processed through a powerful language model called GPT-3.5-turbo-16k, which had the capability to handle a large number of tokens (roughly equivalent to words) per query.
+These smaller chunks were then processed through a powerful language model called GPT-3.5-turbo-16k, which had the capability to handle a large number of tokens (roughly equivalent to words) per query.
 This approach allowed us to achieve an impressive 80% accuracy rate in providing relevant answers to customer queries.

 ### Technical Blueprint